GRDI-GenARCC/tutorials-and-workshops/WSL_Workshop/WSL_guide.md

   - A Linux distribution is installed in this subsystem and users can access the command line and shell languages
     - WSL vs Linux vs Ubuntu
       - WSL is the feature that allows Linux to be installed in your Windows 10.
 There are many varieties of Linux, with Ubuntu being one of the most common.
   - NOTE: There are two versions of WSL.
-Currently only version 1 is approved in AAFC.
+Depending on the Currently only version 1 is approved in AAFC.
 Version 2 is generally better but has some networking challenges.
     - WSL 2 offers greater performance, some graphical capabilities, and is becoming even easier to enable and install with future Windows 10 builds and Windows 11.
 We hope to eventually use version 2.

 - What is Ubuntu?